YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ## Generate Images with RunwayML

 Designated "a machine learning tool for creators," RunwayML is a platform for applying machine learning to digital content that does not require any programming on the part of the user.
-You could also use it to train and publish your own models.
+You can also use it to train and publish your own models.

 To launch the application:
 1. Download [RunwayML](https://runwayml.com/) by clicking on the green "Download Beta button."